jerrytqz/jerrytq/README.md

 # jerrytq
-Personal portfolio website made from scratch without the use of any pre-built styling
+Personal website made from scratch without the use of any pre-built styling

+See it live at [jerrytq.com](https://jerrytq.com)!